lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - translation of instructions and procedures (automated options
 - character-set issues

-## dimensionality and statistical representations
+## Dimensionality and Statistical Representations
 - in various cases what we want from decision data are lower dimensional representations of higher dimensional structures represented by low-dimensional language data from the participants